nsaunder/mapcovid2/README.md

 10b.
 If you receive a runtime error, please repeat steps 7 through 10.
 This is a bug, and it fixes itself upon
 	 recompiling once or twice.

-Errors that may occur when compiling:
+Errors that may occur when building:

-	1. Something about SDK location: go to local.properties and enter the correct path to your mapcovid (remove the quotations) -C\:\\Users\\"YOUR USERNAME"\\AppData\\Local\\Android\\Sdk <-Windows
+	1. Something about SDK location: go to local.properties and enter the correct path to your mapcovid (remove the quotations)

+       `
+	    -C\:\\Users\\"YOUR USERNAME"\\AppData\\Local\\Android\\Sdk <-Windows

 	    - /"YOUR USEERNAME"/nicksaunders/Library/Android/sdk   <- Mac
+	   `

 	2. Anything else: Delete the orange '.gradle' folder and the orange 'build' folder
 	3. If those don't work contact team 16 please